JauntyJJS/jaunty-blogdown/content/blog/2022-06-23-UseR-2022/index.md

 ## Introduction to Dimensional Reduction in R

-The course was conducted by [Isabella](https://twitter.com/bisnotforbella).
+The course was conducted by [Isabella Bicalho-Frazeto](https://twitter.com/bisnotforbella).
 The materials can be found in this [Github page](https://github.com/bellabf/dimensional-reduction).

 I personally enjoyed this course as it is not too technical with equations and the pace is just right with sufficient breaks.
 The instructor also goes the extra mile to create polls to interact with us and check if we are doing fine during the course.